 It’s not just UConn.

 “After coming forward, I was blamed left and right.
 Why did I keep it to myself?
 Why didn’t I report it right away?
 Why was I drinking and underage?
-These were all the questions shot at me rapid fire from a panel of college officials,” Samantha Bayuk told state lawmakers last year in describing the response of officials at her Fairfield County college when she told them of her sexual assault on campus.
+These were all the questions shot at me rapid fire from a panel of college officials,” a college student at a Fairfield County college, told state lawmakers last year in describing the response of officials at her school when she told them of her sexual assault on campus.

 And then there’s Krystal Rich, a recent graduate of Central Connecticut State University: “I was bounced from department to department … I had to jump through hoops to resolve my case,” she told legislators last year of her assault on campus in 2010.